Gerberge of Lorraine

 Gerberge of Lorraine (c.
 935-978) was the daughter of Giselbert, Duke of Lorraine, and Gerberga of Saxony, daughter of Henry I the Fowler, King of Germany.
 She was a descendant of Charlemagne through both her parents.
 Gerberge died sometime after 7 September 978.

-In or before 954, she married Adalbert I of Vermandois.
+In or before 954, she married Adalbert I of Vermandois of the Carolingian dynasty.
 Their children were: